Foyle's War series 7: "The Cage"

+As new MI5 chief Sir Alec Meyerson assumes control of the department, three Russian defectors housed in apparent safe houses are killed by Soviet agents.
+Valentine, in charge of the safe houses, becomes desperate to find answers.
+The situation is complicated by the brutal death of another Russian, Grigory Palenko, and of Ian Ross, the doctor who attempted to save him.
+Two women, both named Evelyn Greene, have disappeared.
+One, a Foreign Office Russian translator, is later located in the Russian sector of Berlin, while the other simply happens to share the same name.
+Foyle, aided by Sam Wainwright, now his assistant, begins by tracing a NKVD tattoo noted on the dead Russian, which leads him to the secretive Barton Hall.
+Here, he uncovers details of a covert military interrogation operation, and he sends in an operative to rescue the innocent Greene.
+In the process, he exposes Major James McDonald as a Russian sympathiser, responsible for both Greene incidents and the murders of Palenko and Ross.

 Cast and characters

-Adam Wainwright, with the support of his wife Sam, is successful in his bid to win the West Peckham by-election as a Labour Party candidate.
+Adam Wainwright, with the support of his wife, wins the West Peckham by-election as a Labour Party candidate.

 Background and production

 Much of this story is loosely based on the real "Tin Eye", Lieutenant Colonel Robin Stephens, who ran Camp 020, an interrogation centre near London during the Second World War.
 References are also made in the episode to housing and food shortages, food rationing, the Lend-Lease programme and abuses of the Official Secrets Act.
 Women's multi-style coupon buster shoes, fashionable at the time, also serve as a plot point as does Dr Ian Ross' tick-borne tropical disease research.